deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 ## Use Delta Simultaneously with the Android or iOS App!

-If you want to synchronize a Desktop Client with an Android or iOS app, better export a backup and import it on the other device.
+If you want to synchronize a Desktop Client with an Android or iOS app, better **export a backup and import it on the other device**.
 If you just send an Autocrypt Setup Message, not everything is transfered.
 With a backup, you also get your message history, and verified chats work better.

 ## Try it out Yourself!

-The Desktop Client will soon be ready for the MacOS and Windows Appstores; for now, if you see a warning that Delta Chat is not an official app, just ignore it.
+The Desktop Client will soon be ready for the MacOS and Windows Appstores; for now, you can download them from [this website](https://get.delta.chat).
+Note that there are can be a warning that Delta Chat is not an official app, because we don't have official certificates for the appstores yet.

 You can find the Desktop Client on [get.delta.chat](https://get.delta.chat).
 Try it out!